DV

 What is the difference between FEPI and SPYI?

-FEPI (REX FANG & Innovation Equity Premium Income ETF) tracks Basket (FANG & innovation equities) with a targets income by selling covered calls on an actively managed basket of fang and innovation focused equities while maintaining growth exposure. strategy, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with a seeks to generate high monthly income in a tax efficient manner while targeting equity appreciation. approach.
+FEPI (REX FANG & Innovation Equity Premium Income ETF) tracks Basket (FANG & innovation equities) with a covered call strategy, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
 They are issued by REX Shares and NEOS respectively.

 Can I hold both FEPI and SPYI?